sanazkh/Flix-Assignment1-CodePath/README.md

 - [x] Customize the navigation bar (+1pt)
 - [x] User can search in collection view

-The following **additional** features are implemented:

-- [ ] List anything else that you can get done to improve the app functionality!

-Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. None
-2.

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories: